 Red flags that signal unethical tuna sourcing

-- Vague origin labeling – Packaging that only lists broad regions like “Pacific Ocean” without specific fishing zones or vessel information indicates incomplete traceability
+- Vague origin labeling – Packaging that only lists broad regions like “Pacific Ocean” without specific fishing zones or vessel information

-- Missing or questionable certifications – Products lacking recognized sustainability certifications or displaying unfamiliar logos that cannot be verified through official databases
+- Missing or questionable certifications – Products lacking recognized sustainability certifications or displaying logos that cannot be verified through official databases

 How to verify your tuna’s ethical credentials